DuinOS/duinos.github.com/index.md

 DuinOS is Framework (a wrapper) for use the  [FreeRTOS](http://www.freertos.org) with [Arduino](http://www.arduino.cc).

 DuinOS is currently ported to FreeRTOS 7.4.0, and from 01/07/2020 I am working on the new version with FreeRTOS 10 and soon with Cortex-M for Arduino Zero and Arduino Due, and too Risc-V with [FPGArduino](http://www.nxlab.fer.hr/fpgarduino).

+## Special projects

+If you are looking for a solution and haven't found it in DuinOS please contact us using the form below, I will help you find it.
+We provide consulting and personalized development services as well.